The compression body graph has infinite diameter: Train tracks

-Two essential simple closed curves $a$ and $b$ in minimal position in $S$, and a subinterval $a_i \subset a$ with endpoints in $a \cap b$, determines a pre-train track $\tau_i'$ with a single switch, as follows: discard $a \setminus a_i$, collapse $a_i$ to a point, and smooth the tangent vectors, as illustrated in Figure \ref{pic:collapse} below.
-The thin line labelled $a$ on the right hand side of Figure \ref{pic:collapse} below is not part of the pre-train track $\tau_i'$, but is drawn for comparison with the left hand diagram.
+Two essential simple closed curves $a$ and $b$ in minimal position in $S$, and a subinterval $a_i \subset a$ with endpoints in $a \cap b$, determines a pre-train track $\tau_i'$ with a single switch, as follows: discard $a \setminus a_i$, collapse $a_i$ to a point, and smooth the tangent vectors as illustrated in Figure \ref{pic:collapse}.
+The dashed line labelled $a$ on the right hand side of Figure \ref{pic:collapse} is not part of the pre-train track $\tau_i'$.
+Rather, it is drawn for comparison with the left hand diagram.

 A pair of simple closed curves $a$ and $b$ in minimal position divide the surface $S$ into a number of complementary regions, whose boundaries consist of alternating innermost subarcs of $a$ and $b$.
 We say a complementary region is a \emph{rectangle} if it is a disc, whose boundary consists of exactly four innermost subarcs.

+Given a pre-train tack $\tau$ contained in a surface $S$, a \emph{bigon collapse} is a homotopy of the surface, supported in a neighbourhood of a bigon, which maps the bigon to a single arc, as illustrated in Figure \ref{pic:bigon collapse}.

+We break the proof of Proposition \ref{prop:splitting seq} into the following three propositions.

+We say a pre-track \emph{collapses} to a train track if there is a sequence of bigon collapses which produces a train track.
 We say a bicorn $(a_i, b_i)$ is \emph{non-degenerate} if there is a non-rectangular component of $S \setminus (a \cup b)$ whose boundary intersects $a \setminus a_i$.

-Given a pre-train tack $\tau$ contained in a surface $S$, a \emph{bigon collapse} is a homotopy of the surface, supported in a neighbourhood of a bigon, which maps the bigon to a single arc, as illustrated below.

-We say a pre-track \emph{collapses} to a train track if there is a sequence of bigon collapses which produces a train track.

-We break the proof of Proposition \ref{prop:splitting seq} into the following three propositions:
+Non-degeneracy allows us to collapse a pre-track to a track, as follows.

 \begin{proposition} Let $a$ and $b$ be simple closed curves in minimal position, and let $(a_i, b_i)$ be a non-degenerate bicorn.
-Then the pre-track $\tau'_i$ determined by $a_i$ and $b$ bigon collapses to a train track $\tau_i$ which is switch dual to the bicorn $c_i$ determined by $(a_i, b_i)$. \end{proposition}
+Then the pre-track $\tau'_i$ determined by $a_i$ and $b$ bigon collapses to a train track $\tau_i$.
+Furthermore, $\tau_i$ is switch dual to the bicorn $c_i$ determined by $(a_i, b_i)$. \end{proposition}

-A bicorn sequence $(a_i, b_i)$ is non-degenerate if every bicorn $(a_i, b_i)$ is non-degenerate.
-If the initial bicorn $(a_1, a_2)$ is non-degenerate, then this implies that every subsequent bicorn is non-degenerate.
+A bicorn sequence $(a_i, b_i)$ is \emph{non-degenerate} if every bicorn $(a_i, b_i)$ is non-degenerate.
+If the initial bicorn $(a_1, b_1)$ is non-degenerate, then this implies that every subsequent bicorn is non-degenerate.